vikastiwari08/BounceAnimation/README.md

 # BounceAnimation
-BounceAnimation is an android document Button bounce animaton library built on top of Interpolator, using the app you will be able to apply a coool!
+BounceAnimation is an android Button bounce animaton library built on top of Interpolator, using the app you will be able to apply a coool!
 Animation on your Button or another view

 # Screenshots
 <div align="center">